cloudrac3r/out-of-your-element/readme.md

 ## You will need

+* Administrative access to a homeserver
 * Discord bot
-* Access to the homeserver's configuration
 * (For now) Help and support from @cadence:cadence.moe.
 Message me and tell me you're interested in OOYE!
 * The L1 and L2 emojis